AsaTyr2018/UXWebPlayer/README.md

 <div data-uxplayer></div>
 ```

+## Admin Data Model
+- `AdminData` aggregates dashboard metrics, playlists, endpoints, analytics, branding, user roster, configuration, diagnostics, and audit entries so the console can render every page offline or through a live API.【F:src/admin/types.ts†L1-L105】
+- `createEmptyAdminData()` returns the zeroed structure used before the API responds, making it easy to hydrate the console in demos or tests.【F:src/admin/state/empty-admin-data.ts†L1-L28】
+- Inject data by setting the `<ux-admin-app>` `data` property or populating `window.__UX_ADMIN_DATA__` before the component upgrades; the structure must match `AdminData` to avoid runtime gaps.【F:README.md†L29-L33】

 ## Admin Console Prototype
 The Lit + Vite-based admin dashboard now implements the full navigation shell (Dashboard, Media Library, Playlists, Endpoints, Analytics, Branding, Access Control, Configuration, Diagnostics, and Audit Trail).
 Media Library and Playlists are wired to the embedded API so you can create playlists, upload media, edit metadata, and persist everything to disk during development.